dinuionica/Password-Manager/README.md

 **PASSWORD-MANAGE**

 A simple password manager for storing an encrypted password.
-A user can create an account with a username and password, can view and modify his informations.
+An user can create an account with an username and password, can view and modify his informations.

 To test this project: